-Candy and sugary desserts are not a food that is eaten very often by my family (my husband doesn’t have much a sweet tooth and we attempt to avoid sugar as much as possible for the kids).
-But occasionally when the children are craving sweets, or if we’ll be out somewhere that candy and other junk food is around, I try to find a healthier alternative for them.
+Candy and sugary desserts are not a food eaten very often by my family.
+My husband doesn’t have much a sweet tooth, and we attempt to avoid sugar as much as possible.
+But occasionally when the kids are craving sweets, or if we’re out somewhere candy and other junk food is around, I try to find a healthier alternative for them.
 This healthy, homemade marshmallow recipe came about because of that need.

-The kids actually got the idea for a marshmallow recipe from a cooking show they watched, and since I was not going to use the corn syrup and sugar that the TV recipe suggested, the healthy marshmallow experimenting began.
+We actually got the idea when watching a cooking show with the kids, and since I was not going to use the corn syrup and processed sugar that the TV recipe suggested, the healthy marshmallow experimenting began!

-- It should have some health boosting properties (like Gelatin or probiotics, etc.)
+- The ingredients should have some health-boosting properties (like gelatin or probiotics, etc.)

-With these qualifications in mind, I started experimenting.
-I had a few failed marshmallow batches that luckily still tasted good and could be used as a marshmallow cream, but I finally found a marshmallow recipe that I was happy with (and so were the kids!).
+With these goals in mind, the kids and I got to work on our experiment.
+I had a few failed marshmallow batches that luckily still tasted good and could be used as a marshmallow cream.
+Finally, I found a marshmallow recipe that I was happy with (and so were the kids!).

 This is a healthy marshmallow recipe made with honey instead of sugar.
 You can even add probiotics for added health benefits!

-- 4 tablespoons of pasture-raised gelatin powder (we use the one with the green lid from here)
+- 4 TBSP of pasture-raised gelatin powder (we use the one with the green lid from here)

-- 1 cup of honey (I use Tropical Traditions brand)
+- 1 cup of honey (or maple syrup)

-- 1 teaspoon vanilla or other flavor optionals (mint extract, lemon, cocoa powder, etc)
+- 2 tsp vanilla or other flavor option (mint or lemon extract, cocoa powder, etc.)

-- Pour the other 1/2 cup of water and the 1 cup of honey into the small saucepan.
+- Pour the other 1/2 cup of water and 1 cup of honey into the small saucepan and whisk to combine.

-- Slowly bring the water and honey mixture to a boil.
-If you have a kitchen thermometer, you want it to reach at least 240 degrees.
-If not, just keep boiling, stirring constantly for 8 minutes.
+- Slowly bring the water and honey mixture to a boil while stirring.
+If you have a kitchen thermometer (and I recommend it), you want it to reach at least 240 degrees.
+If you don't have a kitchen thermometer, just keep boiling, stirring constantly for 8 minutes.

-- When add honey mix is added, turn the mixer to high and blend with the mixer for another 10-15 minutes or until it forms a stiff cream the consistency of marshmallow cream (it should form gentle peaks).
+- When add honey mix is added, turn the mixer to high and blend with the mixer for another 10-15 minutes or until it forms a stiff cream like the consistency of marshmallow cream.
+(It should form gentle peaks.)

-- Add the probiotics and any flavor ingredients for the last 2 minutes of mixing (except cocoa powder which can be added to the honey mix in the saucepan).
+- Add the probiotics and any flavor ingredients for the last 2 minutes of mixing (except the cocoa powder option, which can be added to the honey mix in the saucepan).

 - When marshmallows are whipped, pour into the lined/greased dish and smooth evenly.